emmatey/day-sheet-maker/README.md

 # 4. What is ESH
 ESH, or effective/estimated shopping hours is an online fulfillment department specific metric.
 It attempts to show, at a glance, how many labor hours per hour of shopping power the department will have.
 This is useful for comparing against the estimated labor required figure in the order management system dashboard.
-With these two data points, anyone will easily be able to forecast a labor shortage.
+With these two data points, anyone will easily be able to forecast a labor shortage and call for help well before it becomes an issue.

 The metric ESH is derived by a simple formula: the Total Scheduled Labor per Hour minus a configurable Hourly ESH Constant.